Emissivity measurements of CuCrZr alloy: Results

 \section{Results}

-The individual emissivities of the CuCrZr samples were determined over the temperature range of 100 to 650 $^{o}$C using both hot-plate and e-beam heating.
+The individual emissivities of the CuCrZr samples were determined over the temperature range of 100 to 650 $^{\circ}\text{C}$ using both hot-plate and e-beam heating.
 The emissivity values were confirmed by adjusting the IR camera emissivity setting until the measured temperatures matched the reference temperatures obtained from thermocouples.
 Two and four CuCrZr samples were used for the hot-plate heating and e-beam heating measurements, respectively.
-A total of 56 data points were obtained as shown in Fig. \ref{fig:6}: 32 from the first heating cycle (200-650 $^{o}$C), 16 from the second heating cycle (100-350 $^{o}$C), and 8 from hot plate heating (150-300 $^{o}$C).
-IR camera temperatures were obtained by scanning the emissivity from 0.04 to 0.07.
-The relationship between temperature and emissivity was determined from the linear fits (see Fig. \ref{fig:6}), since the IR camera does not provide a direct function for converting emissivity to temperature.
+A total of 56 data points were obtained as shown in Fig. \ref{fig:6}: 32 from the first heating cycle (200-650 $^{\circ}\text{C}$), 16 from the second heating cycle (100-350 $^{\circ}\text{C}$), and 8 from hot plate heating (150-300 $^{\circ}\text{C}$).
+IR camera temperatures were obtained by scanning the emissivity setting from 0.04 to 0.07 or 0.05 to 0.08, depending on the measurement condition.
+Because the detected radiance depends on both surface temperature and emissivity, changing the emissivity setting in the IR camera changes the inferred IR temperature for the same measured signal.
+Although the temperature-emissivity relation is not strictly linear, it was approximated locally by a linear function over the narrow emissivity range scanned in this work.
+Using the simplified relation $T(\varepsilon) = C\varepsilon^{-1/4}$ from the Stefan–Boltzmann relation Eq. \ref{eq:1}, the first-order Talylor expansion around $\varepsilon_{o}$ gives,

+Therefore, linear fits were used as a practical local interpolation to determine the emissivity corresponding to the thermocouple reference temperature (see Fig. \ref{fig:6}).

 The emissivity for each measurement was determined by matching the thermocouple temperature to the corresponding linear temperature–emissivity relation.
-The uncertainties associated with the IR cameara and thermoucouple temperature measurements were propagated to estimiate the emissivity uncertatinty.
+The uncertainties associated with the IR camera and thermocouple temperature measurements were propagated to estimate the emissivity uncertainty.
 In this analysis, only temperature measurement uncertainties were included.
 The emissivity uncertainty was calculated as,

 where $\Delta T$ = $\sqrt{(\Delta T_{IR})^{2}+(\Delta T_{TC})^{2}}$) is the combined one-standard-deviation uncertainty of the IR camera and thermocouple temperature measurements.
 A total of 56 emissivity measurements are shown in Fig. \ref{fig:7}.
 The vertical and horizontal error bars represent emissivity and temperature uncertainties, respectively.
 The black, blue, and green markers indicate measurements from the first e-beam heating, the second e-beam heating following cooling, and the hot-plate heating.